fabio-weydson/ads-image-generator/README.md

 - **Image cropping and resizing**: More control over image dimensions
 - **Internationalization (i18n)**: Support for multiple languages

+## Next development steps
+- Improve error handling and user feedback
+- Enhance UI/UX for better user experience and responsiveness
+- Move to a backend service for API calls to secure the API key and handle larger requests

 ## API Integration

 The application integrates with Google Gemini AI for:
 - Slogan generation based on product information
-- Contextual ideas for marketing posts
+- Contextual ideas for marketing ad images
-- Context-aware marketing copy
+- Context-aware prompt generation for image creation

 ## Contributing